ryanruff/ryanruff_web/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 Dr. Ryan Richard Ruff, PhD, MPH is an associate professor in the department of Epidemiology & Health Promotion at the New York University College of Dentistry, where he also serves as director of the Biostatistics Core.
-His research blends epidemiology, education research, and implementation science to study sustainable, school-based preventive medicine.
+His research blends epidemiology, education research, and implementation science to study school-based preventive medicine and its effect on child development.
 Dr. Ruff is a Multiple Principal Investigator of the CariedAway school-based oral health research network, the contact PI of the Pragmatic Research to Implement Sustainable Medicine in Schools (PRISMS) project, and a director @RASHLabs.
 He is a fellow of the American College of Epidemiology and a member of the American Statistical Association and the American Educational Research Association.